• Subscribe

 Continue Reading

 Looking at what has been revealed through the #metoo movement, we see obvious tragic events and trends.
 Too many men (especially in positions of authority) seem to think it is just fine to objectify, harass and abuse women as part of their routine behavior.
-Well, it is not acceptable, it is not okay upon occasion and it is not even tolerable as part of some imagined “gray area” of judgment.
+Well, it is not acceptable, it is not okay upon occasion, and it is not even tolerable as part of some imagined “gray area” of judgment.
 The outcry against these things is needed and welcome.
 Nothing will ever change unless the agents of change are plainly recognized as credible catalysts for establishing better thinking and respectable behavior.

 So is the #metoo movement a bandwagon we should be jumping on?
 That's a big question that requires a big answer, so please check out our July 30, 2018 podcast, “Is the Bible Behind the Times on #MeToo?”
 We discuss subtle behavioral patterns that can bring men down a road of inappropriateness, as well as what the "women not being over men" theme in the New Testament is all about.
 We also deal with the necessary cautions Christians should have in place with social media movements, including this one.